A Suggested Answer To Wallstrom's Criticism: Zitterbewegung Stochastic Mechanics II: Zitterbewegung Stochastic Mechanics

-and that each \emph{zbw} particle carries charge, $e_{i}$, making them classical charged harmonic oscillators of some identical type. \footnote{Which we subject again to the hypothetical constraint of no electromagnetic radiation emitted when there is no translational motion; or the constraint that the oscillation of the charge is radially symmetric so that there is no net energy radiated; or, if the ether turns out to be electromagnetic in nature as Nelson suggested \cite{Nelson1985}, then that the steady-state \emph{zbw} oscillations of the particles are due to a balancing between the time-averaged electromagnetic energy absorbed via the driven oscillations of the particle charges, and the time-averaged electromagnetic energy radiated back to the ether by the particles.} So the classical interaction between the particles is described by $\Phi_{c}^{int}(\mathbf{q}_{i}(t),\mathbf{q}_{j}(t))=\frac{1}{2}\sum_{j=1}^{2(j\neq i)}\frac{e_{j}}{|\mathbf{q}_{i}(t)-\mathbf{q}_{j}(t)|}$, under the point-like interaction assumption, $|\mathbf{q}_{1}(t)-\mathbf{q}_{2}(t)|\gg\lambda_{c}$.
+We begin by supposing again that each particle undergoes a steady-state \emph{zbw} oscillation in its IMFTRF, and that each \emph{zbw} particle carries charge, $e_{i}$, making them classical charged harmonic oscillators of some identical type. \footnote{Which we subject again to the hypothetical constraint of no electromagnetic radiation emitted when there is no translational motion; or the constraint that the oscillation of the charge is radially symmetric so that there is no net energy radiated; or, if the ether turns out to be electromagnetic in nature as Nelson suggested \cite{Nelson1985}, then that the steady-state \emph{zbw} oscillations of the particles are due to a balancing between the random-phase-averaged electromagnetic energy absorbed via the driven oscillations of the particle charges, and the random-phase-averaged electromagnetic energy radiated back to the ether by the particles.} So the classical interaction between the particles is described by the interaction potential $\Phi_{c}^{int}(\mathbf{q}_{i}(t),\mathbf{q}_{j}(t))=\frac{1}{2}\sum_{j=1}^{2(j\neq i)}\frac{e_{j}}{|\mathbf{q}_{i}(t)-\mathbf{q}_{j}(t)|}$, under the point-like interaction assumption, $|\mathbf{q}_{1}(t)-\mathbf{q}_{2}(t)|\gg\lambda_{c}$.
 In addition, we allow coupling to an external electric potential $\Phi_{i}^{ext}(\mathbf{q}_{i}(t),t)$ (again making the point-like approximation $|\mathbf{q}_{i}|\gg\lambda_{c}$).
-Then the joint \emph{zbw} phase change of the particles in the mean forward lab frame (under the $b_{i}\ll c$ approximation) is given by
+Then the mean forward, steady-state, joint phase change of the particles in the lab frame is given by